toepump/dotfiles/README.md

 You will also see any other global configs like `.gitconfig` for example.

 > [!NOTE]
-> This dotfiles repo contains a git submodule for `toepump.nvim` repo.
-This repo contains my standalone neovim configuration.
+> This dotfiles repo contains git submodules for `toepump/toepump.nvim` and `catppuccin/tmux`.
+The first repo contains my standalone neovim configuration.
 > Because of this, the above clone command has the `--recurve-submodules` flag in order to ensure that the submodule is cloned as well.

 2. Go into the dotfiles directory: